DejaVuDays/Deja-Robinson-Portfolio/Parttwo.md

 My Introduction Photots were distracting and confused to a few of my interviewers, so they've been modified.

 ![New Inrto Photos](Introphoto.png)

+I am currently focusing on improving my shorthand site, and gathering some more information on the use of compression from a technical standpoint.

 [BACK TO HOME](/README.md)